alphagov/transformation-dashboard/_posts/2000-01-09-driving-record.markdown

   - copy        : "Service goes live (depending on user feedback) --- June 2014"
     complete    : false

 successes: |
-  - Public beta service launched
+  - Public beta service released and monitored for reliability, call volumes and user feedback
   - Service has been assessed using the [Digital by Default Service Standard](https://www.gov.uk/service-manual/digital-by-default)
   - Secure, cloud-based hosting built
   - Initial Identity Assurance service based on National Insurance Number in place

 challenges: |
-  - Gathering citizen and trade user feedback to develop and launch the live service
+  - Gathering citizen and trade user feedback to develop and release the live service
+  - Integrating with external service partners

 next-steps: |
   - Develop and improve the live service
   - Develop and integrate full identity assurance features
+  - Integrate with motor insurance bureau systems
+  - Plan and prioritise next phases of work

 videos:
   - url   : https://www.youtube.com/watch?v=fauL1iO7SlI
     caption : Watch the DVLA team talk about their working process, filmed May 2013